ARTICLE CATEGORIES

 “Brain Muscle”

 Although technically an organ, the brain performs very much like a muscle.
 Like any muscle in your body, the brain operates under the “use it or lose it” principle.
 Consequently, brain fitness is one of the fastest growing areas in educational programs for children and adults.
 It is just like your physical ability to lift heavier and heavier weight in weight training.
-People with greater physical capability will be able to lift heavier weight effortlessly, while those with less capability will tire themselves out or not be able to lift it at all.
-Similarly, as people need train their muscles to increase their physical capability, we need to train our “mental muscles” to increase our mental capacity.
+People with greater physical capability will be able to lift heavier weight more easily, while those with less capability will tire themselves out or not be able to lift it at all.
+Similarly, as people need to train their muscles to increase their physical capability, we need to train our “mental muscles” to increase our mental capacity.

 Two Ways to Strengthen Mental Muscles